IV-tuning: Parameter-Efficient Transfer Learning for Infrared-Visible Tasks: Introduction

 \section{Introduction}

+\IEEEPARstart{I}{n} Computer Vision, various tasks, such as salient object detection, semantic segmentation and object detection, have predominantly relied on the visible modality, and numerous visible-based methods \cite{hou2024salience,wei2024stronger,zong2023detrs,wang2023yolov7,zhang2023mp, zhou2021ecffnet, song2022multiple} have emerged over the past decades.
+However, the performance of visible-based methods degrades in challenging scenarios (e.g., nighttime, fog, rain) due to the inherent limitations of visible imaging principles.
+Therefore, leveraging the infrared and visible images with complementary information to improve performance has increasingly drawn attention.
+Various methods \cite{gu2025discovering,huang2025t,guo2024damsdet,zhao2024equivariant,shen2024icafusion,li2024residual,park2023cross,tang2024divide} have been widely explored for the infrared-visible tasks with classic backbones, such as ResNet \cite{he2016deep}, VGGNet \cite{simonyan2014very} and CSPDarkNet \cite{bochkovskiy2020yolov4}.

-In recent years, transformer-based pre-trained visual models (PVMs), such as ViT \cite{dosovitskiy2020image}, Swin Transformer \cite{liu2021swin}, et al., have been widely introduced into infrared-visible (IR-VIS) tasks \cite{shen2024icafusion,zhao2023cddfuse}.
-Albeit effective, the resulting models are costly to train, hard to scale, and prone to overfitting---especially given the small datasets typical of the IR-VIS community \cite{liu2022target,ha2017mfnet}.
+With the introduction of the Transformer \cite{vaswani2017attention}, transformer-based Pre-trained Visual Models (PVMs), such as ViT \cite{dosovitskiy2020image}, Swin Transformer \cite{liu2021swin}, MAE \cite{he2017mask}, EVA02 \cite{fang2024eva} and DINOv3 \cite{simeoni2025dinov3} have demonstrated powerful generalization across various downstream tasks.
+Some infrared-visible methods \cite{shen2024icafusion,zhao2023cddfuse,liu2021swinnet} have begun to leverage the general representations of PVMs to improve performance.
+As illustrated in Fig. \ref{head} (a) top, these methods routinely design task-specific fusion strategies and fully fine-tune a dual-branch model to learn the complementarity of the two modalities.
+Albeit effective, the resulting models are costly to train, hard to scale, and prone to overfitting---especially given the small datasets typical of the IR–VIS community \cite{liu2022target,ha2017mfnet}.